charles-turner-1/OrgAlkCalc/README.md

 titration_name)` reads the master spreadsheet specified to find the titrations associated with `titration_name`.
 3. `titr.pipeline()` performs all necessary data processing before minimisation.
+For additional granular control, inspect `titr.pipeline()`: functions invoked by it have additional parameters which may be altered by the user.
 4. `titr.repeat_minimise(minimiser_no,SSR_frac_change_limit,plot_results)` performs
 the repeated minimisation in order to calculate output parameters.
 This must be run in order (ie. run `minimiser_no = 1`, `= 2`, `=3`, `=4`).